 CHEM-320.
-Physical Chemistry II 3 credits
+Quantum Mechanics and Spectroscopy 3 credits

 This course uses mathematical methods to solve both macroscopic and microscopic problems in chemistry.
 Specific emphasis will be on chemical kinetics, quantum mechanics, and the theory and practice of atomic and molecular spectroscopy.
 Topics include the applications of chemical kinetics, experimental foundations of quantum theory, postulates of quantum mechanics, solutions of the Schrodinger equation for simple systems, the hydrogen atom, angular momentum, selection rules and atomic spectroscopy, Huckel molecular theory, symmetry and group theory, rotational, vibrational, and electronic spectroscopy, and experimental applications of molecular spectroscopy.
 Three hours of lecture, one hour of studio laboratory each week.
-Prerequisite: CHEM-310.
+Prerequisite: MATH-120, PHYS-120 or 140, CHEM-120.
 (ATTR: ARTS)